 - A. Zoning Districts and Boundaries: The Village Center & Neighborhoods (VCN) are Form-Based Zoning Districts located and bounded as shown on a map entitled "Town of Scituate Zoning Map", copies of which are on file in the offices of the Town Clerk and Planning Departments.
 There are also zoning map inserts of the Village Center & Neighborhood Districts which are part of the Town of Scituate Zoning Map.
-Village Center & Neighborhoods (VCN) include the following:

-Greenbush-Driftway Gateway District (GDG) Neith Content Market (Content of the Content of th - 4.2.
-North Scituate Village District (NSV) - B. Civic Overlay Zones: The Village Center & Neighborhood Zoning Map inserts identify Civic Overlay Zones which include properties within the district that are owned by the Town of Scituate and currently utilized or intended to be used as a Public Outdoor Amenity Space under Section 752. - C. Street Types: The Regulating Plan identifies Street Types which correspond the required design standards for existing and new public and private streets in the District under Section 753 - Public Realm Standards.
+Village Center & Neighborhoods (VCN) include the following: - 1.
+Greenbush-Driftway Gateway District (GDG) - 2.
+North Scituate Village (NSV) - B. Civic Overlay Zones: The Village Center & Neighborhood Zoning Map inserts identify Civic Overlay Zones which include properties within the district that are owned by the Town of Scituate and currently utilized or intended to be used as a Public Outdoor Amenity Space under Section 752. - C. Street Types: The Regulating Plan identifies Street Types which correspond the required design standards for existing and new public and private streets in the District under Section 753 Public Realm Standards.